odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 - Error: Fecha/Número Resolucion Invalido RECHAZO- CAF Vencido : (Firma_DTE[AAAA-MM-DD] -
   CAF[AAAA-MM-DD]) &gt; 6 meses.

-  *Hint:* Try to add a new CAF in the journal sequence related to this document as the one you’re using is expired.
+  *Hint:* Try to add a new CAF related to this document as the one you’re using is expired.